Chapter 27 – Parking Regulations

 Waiting lists for individual parking facilities are organized according to two factors.
 First, all names on the list are divided into the two categories of either faculty or staff.
 Second, each of these categories is organized according to the employee's University of Iowa employment start date, with the oldest dates receiving the highest priority.

-The faculty classification is very specific and includes only full-time (50 percent or greater) tenured, tenure track, visiting, or clinical faculty with classifications of FT, FS, FV, or FQ and rankings of 1100, 1200, or 1300.
-The faculty classification also includes the President, vice presidents, deans, associates (FH 16 only), and select University officials and administrators.
-Other assignments may be made at the discretion of the Director of Parking and Transportation.
-All other University of Iowa employees are classified as staff regardless of their individual classification.
-This includes merit staff, professional and scientific staff, adjunct faculty, house staff, most administrators, and others.
+The faculty classification is very specific and includes only full-time (50 percent or greater) faculty classifications of FT, FS, FV, FQ, or FR and rankings of 1100, 1200, or 1300.
+Also included are classifications FH 1500 and 1600; FB 1100 and 1200; and FN 1100, 1200, and 1500.
+The faculty classification also includes the President, vice presidents, deans, and select University officials and administrators.
+Other aassignments may be made at the discretion of the Director of Parking and Transportation.
+All other University of Iowa employees are classified as staff, regardless of their individual classification.
+This would include merit, professional and scientific, adjunct faculty, house staff, most administrators, and others.